BahaaAlnabeeh/E-Grocery-App/README.md

 * Contains FCM notifications.
 * Ability to search for specific products.

-Welcome to contact me at Email: alnbyhbha@gmail.com for more inquiries or a similar job request
+Welcome to contact me for more inquiries or a similar job request

 App Screens: